Malcolm Butler Will Conquer Again

 No wonder Butler didn't break this offseason.
 The NFL team that took a chance on him abruptly decided he was not good enough...but Butler was prepared.

-One book in particular served as the perfect prescription, Tony Dungy's Uncommon.
+One book in particular served as the perfect prescription: Tony Dungy's Uncommon.
 Football never changes, Butler learned from the book.
 Neither does lifting weights or running wind sprints.
 What changes are people's attitudes.
 Butler realized he could run a wind sprint that is "uncommon."
 He couldn't control the brutal timing of his benching, couldn't control whether any of the 31 other teams would pay up, but he could look inward.

 "He deserves all the credit to not break down emotionally," Jackson says.
 "You've got to have a strong backbone and a lot intestinal fortitude not to break down.
 Most people would've cracked."